Salmoon77/MUSE-/README.md

 **Last Updated: February 12, 2025**

 ## **1. Overview**
-This Privacy Policy (hereinafter referred to as the "Policy") explains how the Discord bot **MUSE** collects, uses, and protects user information.
+This Privacy Policy (hereinafter referred to as the "Policy") explains how the Discord bot **ZENA** collects, uses, and protects user information.
 By using the bot, you are deemed to have agreed to this Policy.

 ## **2. Information Collected**
 The bot may collect the following data: